isomerpages/moe-dunmansec/_our-programmes/CCA Programme/Stage Arts Drama.md

 * We are committed and disciplined;
 * We always want to do the best for our team.

-We believe the spirit of performance encompasses life skills that stay with members throughout their lives and allow them to apply these skills in situations within and beyond the school context.
+<p style="text-align: justify;">We believe the spirit of performance encompasses life skills that stay with members throughout their lives and allow them to apply these skills in situations within and beyond the school context.</p>

 Each StageArts Drama member is known as a Drama StageArtisan.